Tails86/greplica/README.md

 # greplica
 A grep clone in Python with both CLI and library interfaces, supporting ANSI color coding and more.

+## Known Differences with grep

+- The -D, --devices option is not supported and no support is planned.
+All inputs are handled as file streams only, and there is no way to adjust this.
+- The Python module re is internally used for all regular expressions.
+The inputted regular expression is modified only when basic regular expressions are used.
+See --help for more information.

+## Development Roadmap

+This module is considered "feature complete" but is still in "beta" testing.
+The following steps are left in order to harden the implementation before releasing 1.0.0

+- Implement unit tests for all features
+- Add CI workflow

+## Contribution

+Feel free to open a bug report or make a merge request on [github](https://github.com/Tails86/greplica/issues).

 ## Installation
 This project is uploaded to PyPI at https://pypi.org/project/greplica/